Ochumvru/Aliucord-Themes/README.md

 # Aliucord-Themes

 Themes for Aliucord I'll be making and updating.

-Download .json and move place it into Aliucord/themes
+Download .json file, then place it into Aliucord/themes